godepo/elephant/README.md

 #### Cluster postgres

-When have one leader postgres and one or more replicas, can use DSL builder from "github.com/godepo/elephant/clusterpg":
+When have one leader postgres and one or more replicas can use DSL builder from "github.com/godepo/elephant/clusterpg":

 ```go
 package main